JoyofCodingLife/Week1-A-Code-Refactor/README.md

 - added a link to “Search Engine Optimisation”and added the ID;
 - improved the flow of semantic elements;
 - renamed some of the tags ids and classes to make the code cleaner;
-- added comments for different sections that correspond with comments in CCS file for easier navigation and reference.
+- added comments for different sections that correspond with comments in CSS file for easier navigation and reference.

 <br>

-## CSS Imptovements
+## CSS Improvements
 - consolidated the selectors due to duplications of styles;
 - reorganised the selectors to match the HMTL structure and logical flow;
 - added comments that match HTML file.

 <br>

-### Webpage preview
+### Webpage Preview
 The following image shows the web application's appearance and functionality:

 ![The Horiseon webpage includes a navigation bar, a header image,  cards with text and images at the bottom of the page, and side section with list of benefits](./assets/images/horiseon-webpage.png)